Home » Divisions

 The Civil Self-Help Center can assist you with completing the paperwork to ask the court for Guardianship of the Person of a minor child.

-Juvenile Delinquency cases are located in Family Court Services, Room 305 of the court house and are defined under Welfare and Institutions involve any persons under the age of 18 (minors) who are accused of violations of any law of the state or of the United States, or minors who are habitually disobedient or truant.
+Juvenile Delinquency cases are defined under Welfare and Institutions Codes and involve any persons under the age of 18 (minors) who are accused of violations of any law of the state or of the United States, or minors who are habitually disobedient or truant.

 Juvenile Dependency cases are located in Family Court Services, room 305 of the courthouse and are defined under Welfare and Institutions involve the protection of minors who suffer harm, abuse, or neglect inflicted by the parents or guardians of said minors.